Camping (video games): Base camping

 The term base camping refers to camping at the spawning area or starting area of one's own team in Capture the Flag, Team Deathmatch and other types of games: a form of defensive "turtling".
 This type of camping involves the player (or players) waiting outside their own team's base for members of the opposing team to come to them, rather than actively searching for enemies.
 Though hiding in or defending key areas of the map, especially if done by a large group, makes it easier to survive enemy attacks, it is sometimes criticized.
 The general acceptance of base camping mainly depends on the map, the kind of game played and the rules set by server owners.
-Games in which one team is to defend its base naturally encourages spawn camping.
+Games in which one team is to defend its base naturally encourages base camping.
 In situations where the primary objectives of both teams is to kill enemy players, base camping is less well accepted.
 Sometimes, base camping is also referred to as spawn camping, but the latter term usually implies camping at the opponent's spawn points.

 One situation in last man standing types of games where camping is often used is when one team has a single player remaining while the other team has two or more players still alive.
 The single player will often camp for periods of play in a location that is easy to defend or has only one entryway as this improves their survivability when faced with superior opposition numbers.
 The other team will usually go into active hunting mode, expecting the single player to be hiding somewhere on the map.
 This type of camping is more accepted by gamers, as there is a valid reason for the outnumbered player to camp.
 By convention, when both teams are down to single players only, continued camping is frowned upon and both players are expected to come out and confront each other.
 To encourage this, some games, such as Battlefield, allow dead players to see the positions of remaining players on the map as well as allow dead players to speak.
 Thus when a team is down to a single player and the single player camps, team members may announce their location to the opposing team.

 Battle royale games discourage camping, at least in the sense that players typically cannot stay in one area for the entirety of a session.
 Such games utilize a dangerous, doughnut-shaped, area-wide shadow that covers the map, with a shrinking hole that defines the safe play area to force players to move and engage other opponents.
 Players who do not move to a safer area when the safe zone shrinks will be exposed to the hazard and suffer.
 A player may choose to camp multiple times (which is encouraged), changing locations every time the safe zone shrinks, to try and outlast the other players as they eliminate each other, but ultimately have to engage in combat with the final, remaining opponents to emerge victorious in the endgame.